-The previous sections provide a rational explanation that establishes connections between the relevant facts and the collective risk limit of 100E-6 E_C (and 30E-6 E_F) per mission for the general public.
+The previous sections provide a rational explanation that establishes connections between the relevant facts and the collective risk limit of $100E-6 E_C$ (and $30E-6 E_F$) per mission for the GP.
 These collective risk limits appear to be reasonable in light of the following.